 \textbf{Improving the experimental design.} We could create a valid decision problem by changing the scoring rule so that the reward amount depends on whether one votes.
 For example, we could assign a cost of $\$0.25$ to voting:

 However, the decision problem does not admit a well-defined normative response until we address the ambiguity in the description of the data-generating model.
-Only once participants are given a transparent description of how the realized outcome is generated from the model can we conceive of prior loss as well as updating loss, both of which should be zero if the problem is understood because the prior does not affect the judgment.
+Only if participants are given a transparent description of how the realized outcome is generated from the model can we conceive of prior loss as well as updating loss, both of which should be zero given the signal design.
 We can conceive of receiver loss as the loss from participants not being able to extract the information from the signal, and optimization loss as the loss from participants not being able to choose the optimal action under their beliefs.

 Of course, if we amend the description to inform participants of how the election outcome is actually generated, we should expect participants who understand the problem to never vote.
-Rather than informed political engagement, the proportion of participants who vote (e.g., in each treatment condition) would be better described as reflecting the level of confusion about the task.
-Even if the researchers did not change the description of how the realized state is generated, but designed the study to give participants feedback on the realized state after each decision, then the participants might in theory learn that their vote does not matter, which works against the researchers' goals of presenting a situation where people could feel compelled to vote.
+Rather than informed political engagement, the proportion of participants who vote (e.g., in each treatment condition) could be described as reflecting the level of confusion the participants had about the task.
+Or, if the researchers did not change the description of how the realized state is generated, but designed the study to give participants feedback on the realized state after each decision, then the participants might in theory learn that their vote does not matter.
+This would work against the researchers' goals of presenting a situation where people could feel compelled to vote.

 This example demonstrates that providing participants sufficient information to determine the utility-maximizing action is necessary but not sufficient for a meaningful decision problem in light of the research questions of interest.